Test Your Attachments

 Test your own attachments

 I'm interested in Buddhism a little bit.
 Not too much but a little bit.
-One of the concepts or ideas that I really like about Buddhism is the concept of attachment.
+One of the concepts or ideas that I really like about Buddhism is the concept of attachment, which relates to what I explored in [Breaking Free: How Emotional Attachment Shapes Our Experience of Life](/breaking-free-how-emotional-attachment-shapes-our-experience-of-life).
 I think it was the Buddha who said that our attachments are our source of suffering and pain.
 I have to say that's a pretty deep concept and I'm quite interested in trying to apply that to my life.

-I spent years trying to learn how to let go.
-A lot of pop psychology says let go.
+Unfortunately, I've found that many pop psychology articles don't offer practical advice on letting go; however, there are some effective strategies discussed in [Keep the Memories, Release the Pain: A Guide to Letting Go](/positive-attachments).
 I haven't seen a single pop psychology article that has given me any useful advice on how to let go.
 I finally discovered that we can let go through our breathing and our re-experiencing memories.
+This relates to the idea of releasing emotional attachments, which is a key concept in my post on letting go and moving forward.

 Two Situations